In This Article

 One individual’s addiction affects the whole family.
 Support groups such as Al-Anon, Ala-Teen, and Nar-Anon offer 12-step programs for the families and friends of alcoholics and addicts.
-These programs provide a support system to help you understand addiction and recovery and help you recover from the emotional toll of the relationship with an active addict.
+These programs provide a support system to help you understand drug and alcohol addiction and the process of recovery.
+They can help you recover from the emotional toll of the relationship with an active addict.

 When you’re considering which addiction treatment option would be best for your loved one, speak with a professional who is experienced in addiction recovery.
 For questions about addiction treatment, reach out to a specialist by calling Addiction Group.